Dr. Dominic Veconi

 About Me

-In addition to teaching, my research is in dynamical systems and ergodic theory; specifically I study nonuniform and singular hyperbolic dynamics, thermodynamic formalism, and smooth ergodic theory.
+I am a Postdoctoral Teacher-Scholar in the Department of Mathematics at Wake Forest University.
+I am teaching Calculus I in the Fall semester.
+My research is in dynamical systems and ergodic theory; specifically I study nonuniform and singular hyperbolic dynamics, thermodynamic formalism, and smooth ergodic theory.

 In the Spring of 2021 I received my Ph.D. in mathematics from Penn State University under the supervision of Yakov Pesin.
 While at Penn State, I also taught several undergraduate mathematics courses at various levels, was a member of the Eberly College of Science Committee for Climate and Diversity, and was a founding member of the Department of Mathematics Graduate Student Association.